 - Employer image gets established as being a choice company offering family-friendly, flexible schedules

 - Reduced tardiness and absenteeism

 Flex Time for Employers vs. Employees

 There are a few drawbacks of flexible work schedules for workers.
 One employee pitfall can involve the peers of employees with a flexible work schedule, as well as the workers with the flexible scheduling.
 Thriving employees, particularly ones in an office environment, may find it problematic not to have colleagues share the same schedules.

 Employees who work from home may confuse their neighbors and friends with their schedules.
-Outsiders may get the impression that a person is available when in fact he or she is working — despite him or her being at home all day.
+Outsiders may get the impression that a person is available when in fact he or she is working — despite being at home all day.
 The friends and relatives could get upset when they may need to have something done, and the employee declines because he or she is working.

 Employers encounter a different set of difficulties when it comes to having employees with flexible work schedules.
 Issues could include some of the following:

 - Harder to oversee staff attendance and manage workflow and production.

 - Making sure guidelines set for teams still meet in team-oriented departments.

 - Employees using an option to work from home as an open invitation to ignore their responsibilities.